The unique Ibisbill by Roger Wyatt.

 The lists below are for the peak of the northern spring (mid-May to early June)

-White-headed Duck, Himalayan Snowcock, Macqueen’s Bustard, Demoiselle Crane, Caspian Plover, Sociable Lapwing, Ibisbill, Black-winged Pratincole, Great Black-headed (Pallas's) and Steppe Gulls, Pallas’s Sandgrouse, Yellow-eyed Dove, White-winged Woodpecker, Black and White-winged Larks, Azure, Songar, Turkestan and Yellow-breasted Tits, White-browed Tit-Warbler, Sulphur-bellied Warbler, White-tailed Rubythroat, Blue-capped, Eversmann’s and Güldenstädt’s Redstarts, Altai and Black-throated Accentors, Grey-necked, Pine and White-capped Buntings, Mongolian Finch, Red-mantled Rosefinch, White-winged Grosbeak and Saxaul Sparrow.
-Also a chance of Saker Falcon, Brown Accentor and Crimson-winged Finch.
+White-headed Duck, Himalayan Snowcock, Asian Houbara (Macqueen’s) Bustard, Demoiselle Crane, Caspian Plover, Sociable Lapwing, Ibisbill, Black-winged Pratincole, Great Black-headed (Pallas's) Gull, Pallas’s Sandgrouse, Yellow-eyed Pigeon, White-winged Woodpecker, Black and White-winged Larks, Azure (including 'Yellow-breasted'), Rufous-naped, Turkestan (Great) and Willow (Songar) Tits, White-browed Tit-warbler, Sulphur-bellied Warbler, Eastern Rock Nuthatch, Himalayan Rubythroat, Blue-capped, Eversmann’s (Rufous-backed) and White-winged (Güldenstädt’s) Redstarts, Altai and Black-throated Accentors, Grey-necked, Pine and White-capped Buntings, Mongolian Finch, Red-mantled Rosefinch, White-winged Grosbeak and Saxaul Sparrow.
+Also a chance of Saker Falcon, Brown Accentor and Eurasian Crimson-winged Finch.

 Turkestan Red Pika, Bobak, Grey and Long-tailed Marmots, Great Gerbil, Red Squirrel, and Large-toothed, Little and Yellow Ground Squirrels (Sousliks).
 Also a chance of Brown Bear, Arkhar, Siberian Ibex, Goitred Gazelle, Corsac Fox and Small Five-toed Jerboa, and an outside chance of Saiga and Marbled Polecat.